revs87/snoozeloo-and/README.md

 ## 📌 Features

-- Creation and editing multiple alarm entries.
+- Creation and Edit of multiple One-time alarm entries.
 - Killing the app does not stop alarm triggering.
 - Rebooting the Android device does not stop alarm triggering.
+- Bedtime recommendations for optimal sleep
 - Dark mode supported.

 ### 🚀 Technical Highlights